neynarxyz/go-sdk/hub-api/docs/CastsAPI.md

 func main() {
 	fid := int32(56) // int32 | The FID of the cast's creator
-	hash := "hash_example" // string | The unique hash identifier of the cast.
+	hash := "0x03aff391a6eb1772b20b4ead9a89f732be75fe27" // string | The unique hash identifier of the cast.
 This is a 40-character hexadecimal string prefixed with '0x' that uniquely identifies a specific cast in the Farcaster network.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)